-SINAI’s Bayrish Schreiber Music Therapy program is the unique and innovative process of students and music therapist working together, through music, to address physical, emotional, cognitive, and social skills, and general well-being.
-Our Board Certified Music Therapist develops safe and therapeutic relationships while engaging students in a variety of music therapy experiences that include singing, playing musical instruments, creating or re-creating songs and music, listening to music, music/song lyric analysis, clinical music improvisation, music learning, movement to music, and relaxation through music.
+In Music Therapy at SINAI, music is used within a therapeutic relationship to address our students’ physical, emotional, cognitive, and social needs.
+Our Board Certified Music Therapist develops safe and therapeutic relationships with the students while engaging them in a variety of music therapy experiences based on their needs and abilities.
+These include singing, playing musical instruments, creating or re-creating songs and music, listening to music, music/song lyric analysis, clinical music improvisation, music learning, movement to music, and relaxation through music.

 Our Music Therapy program is individually tailored to meet each child’s specific needs, and some of our goals include:

 - Facilitating the development of communication and speech

 - Improving motor skills

 - Promoting cooperation and the ability to work with others

 - Increasing students sense of value and self-worth